sButtons/sbuttons/README.md

 ```

 #### Right icon rounded button
-Adding the `right-icon`, `rounded-btn` and `purple-btn` class gives you a round sided button with a purple backround and an icon that is on the right.
+Adding the `right-icon`, `rounded-btn` and `purple-btn` class gives you a round sided button with a purple background and an icon that is on the right.
 Copy the snippet below to try it out.

 ```html
 <button class="sbtn base-icon-btn icon-right rounded-btn purple-btn"><i class="fab fa-github"></i>right icon</button>